salesforce/offline-app-developer-starter-kit/README.md

 This quick start shows you how to view a custom record type offline.
 For records in the Starter Kit, you can use the corresponding existing Lightning Web Components (LWC) and modify it to your needs.

-* Set up your development environment.,
+* Set up your development environment.
   * Follow the steps in the [Prerequisites](https://github.com/salesforce/offline-app-developer-starter-kit#prerequisites) section.
 * Set up the Starter Kit Project
   * Follow the steps in the [Set Up the Starter Kit Project](https://github.com/salesforce/offline-app-developer-starter-kit/#set-up-the-starter-kit-project) section.